 - 1. Seat the speaker in the speaker brace and secure it with one M2.5x4 screw. - 2.
-Seat the speaker assembly and secure it to the computer with one M2.5x6 screw. - 3.
+Seat the speaker assembly and secure it to the computer with one M2.5x6 screw (Figure 4-34). - 3.
 Seat the power supply cover.
 Make sure it fits under the speaker assembly and that one pin fits through the corresponding hole in the cover.
-Secure it with one M2.5x6 screw. - 4.
+Secure one M2.5x6 screw. - 4.
 Connect the CD-ROM sound cable to PJ19 on the system board.
-Secure it with tape. - 5.
+Secure it with two tapes at their original positions. - 5.
 Install the sound board, top cover with display assembly, RTC battery, VGA board, sub-battery, keyboard, HDD, FDD or CD-ROM drive, optional memory module, optional PC card, and battery pack as described in Sections 4.11 back through 4.2.